cirosantilli/linux-cheat/media/book.md

     pdftk *.pdf cat output combined.pdf

-slice pdf: get pagets 1 to 7 only:
+Slice PDF: get pages 1 to 7 only:

     pdftk A="$f.pdf" cat A1-7 output "$f.pdf"

-select pages from multiple pdfs into a new document:
+Select pages from multiple PDFs into a new document:

     pdftk A=one.pdf B=two.pdf cat A1-7 B1-5 A8 output combined.pdf

-split pdf into single pages
+Split pdf into single pages

     pdftk mydoc.pdf burst

-get pdf metadata like number of pages:
+Get pdf metadata like number of pages:

     pdftk mydoc.pdf dump_data | less

-rotate the first page of a pdf to 90 degrees clockwise:
+Rotate the first page of a PDF to 90 degrees clockwise:

     pdftk in.pdf cat 1E 2-end output out.pdf

-rotate an entire pdf document’s pages to 180 degrees:
+Rotate an entire PDF document’s pages to 180 degrees:

     pdftk in.pdf cat 1-endS output out.pdf

-encrypt a pdf using 128-bit strength (the default) and withhold all permissions (the default):
+Encrypt a PDF using 128-bit strength (the default) and withhold all permissions (the default):

     pdftk mydoc.pdf output mydoc.128.pdf owner_pw foopass